Metric distortion Under Probabilistic Voting: Metric Distortion of Borda Under the Plackett-Luce Model

 We now bound Term (II) in Equation~\eqref{eq:diff_borda_score}, subject to the distance constraint~\eqref{eq:distortion_constraint}.
-Since the objective function sums over all candidates \( j \in \A \setminus (\C \cup \{W\}) \), and neither the choice of \( B^{(b)} \) nor the distance constraint involves these candidates, it suffices to consider the case where all candidates \( j \in \A \setminus (\C \cup \{W\}) \) are positioned identically.
-To achieve this, we examine two cases: one where \( d(B,j) \) is bounded by a constant independent of \( m \), and another where it is not.
+Since the objective function is additive over candidates \( j \in \A \setminus (\C \cup \{W\}) \), and neither the choice of \( B^{(b)} \) nor the distance constraint couples these candidates, it suffices to lower bound the contribution of an arbitrary fixed outside candidate \(j\) and then sum this bound over all such candidates.
+For this fixed candidate \(j\), write